sohon-ami/Midi-Telecaster-Guitar/README.md

 # Midi-Telecaster-Guitar

-A real Telecaster guitar with analog tone but sends MIDI using piezos
+A Telecaster guitar with analog tone, LED visual feedback, and piezo MIDI.
+LEDs flash when played via USB power, and MIDI notes are sent through a Raspberry Pi Pico for use in DAW (Digital audio workstaion)